xmartlabs/xl-blog/blogs/2020-08-17-sign-in-with-apple-with-swiftui.md

 ---
 title: Sign in with Apple with SwiftUI
 date: 2020-08-17
-excerpt: 'In this blog post we talk about the benefits of providing Sign in with Apple in your app.
-We also provide a step by step integration guide!'
+excerpt: "In this blog post we talk about the benefits of providing Sign in with Apple in your app.
+We also provide a step by step integration guide!"
 tags: [Sign in with Apple, SwiftUI, Apple, Xmartlabs]
 category: development
 author: ceci